dataindataout/yb_day2ops/README.md

 `status: Failed` - an error was experienced during replication (re)configuration

+---

-`primaryUniverseState` (status of the source side of the replication stream)
+`primaryUniverseState` values (status of the source side of the replication stream)

 `primaryUniverseState: Unconfigured for DR` - this universe is not part of an xcluster DR configuration